We help communities recover, rebuild and reimagine after disaster

 11. Rebuilding Altadena After the Eaton Fire

 In this episode of How to Disaster, Jennifer speaks with Alex Athenson of the Foothill Catalog Foundation and Chris Corbett of Altadena Collective about rebuilding after the Eaton Fire.
 Both guests bring an architectural lens to recovery, but their work begins with survivors, community identity, and the emotional weight of coming home.
-Together, they explore how thoughtful design, pre-approved plans, community listening, and practical support can make rebuilding more affordable, more humane, and
+Together, they explore how thoughtful design, pre-approved plans, community listening, and practical support can make rebuilding more affordable, more humane, an

 10